In all of the above-listed web pages, specific

 I

-would like to extend my appreciation to Tadeusz Wysocki from RootsPoland.com
+would like to extend my appreciation to Tadeusz Wysocki originally from RootsPoland.com

 and Zenon Znamirowski from PolishOrigins.com